florentpoujol/PHP-Standard-Components/doc/container.md

 ]);
 ```

-You can also reference other services in the argument's list by prepending thair name with `"@"`:
+You can also reference other services in the argument's list by prepending their name with `"@"`:
 ```php
 $container->set(DoSomething::class, [
     "logger" => "@logger", // the key is the argument name, the value is the service name